 (Source: National Nutrient Database)

-From the above chart, we can see that there is a variety of nutrition packed in the small-sized almond!
+From the above chart, we can see that there are a variety of nutrients packed in the small-sized almond!

 Generally, women tend to abstain from consuming nuts and dry fruits during pregnancy due to their high heat and fat content.

 The truth is, almonds are completely safe to consume during pregnancy.
-Rumours and myths that eating nuts during pregnancy render the unborn baby with nut allergies lack scientific basis.
+Rumours and myths that eating nuts during pregnancy can cause nut allergies in babies lack a scientific basis.
 The only reason to avoid them is when you are allergic to them.
 If you are allergic to almonds or nuts in general, please consult a doctor before adding them to your diet.
 But if you were not allergic to them before pregnancy, chances are you will not be allergic even during pregnancy.

 However, please note that excessive intake of raw almonds has been linked in some reports to premature delivery.
-Thus, moderation is paramount.
+Thus, consuming in moderation is paramount.

 A safe and healthy way to consume almonds is by soaking them in water and peeling the skin before consuming.
 The skin contains tannin, a compound used to keep the nutrients locked in the almond.
 Peeling off the skin will release the nutrients.
 Enzymes useful for digestion are also released when the almonds are soaked.

-- Almonds provide folic acid, an integral requirement for the brain and neurological development of the foetus.
+- Almonds provide folic acid, an integral requirement for the brain and for the neurological development of the foetus.

 - Almonds are a good source of dietary fat and carbs.
 They also help in reducing oxidative stress, inflammation, and blood sugar.
 This prevents babies from metabolic disorders later in life, usually in the case of high-risk pregnancies such as obesity and diabetes in the mother-to-be.

-- Almonds help decrease the hunger hormone ghrelin and increase the appetite-reducing hormone leptin.
+- Almonds help decrease the hunger hormone, ghrelin, and help increase the appetite-reducing hormone, leptin.
 This helps you maintain a healthy weight.
-It will also help you later with reducing weight post-pregnancy.
+It will also help you with reducing weight post-pregnancy.

-- It is rich in iron which helps to develop the baby’s heart and raises its immunity.
+- It is rich in iron, which helps develop the baby’s heart and boosts immunity.